yyong-brs/learn-kubernetes/chapter10.md

 My proxy is generically useful; it’s just a caching reverse proxy, which can use any HTTP server as the content source.
 The chart uses a templated value for the name of the server to proxy, so although it’s primarily intended for the Pi app, it can be used to proxy any Kubernetes Service.
 We can verify that by installing a release that proxies an existing app in the cluster.

-​	**TRY IT NOW	Install the proxy chart on its own, using it as a reverse proxy for the vweb app we installed earlier in the chapter.**
+​	<b>现在就试试</b>	Install the proxy chart on its own, using it as a reverse proxy for the vweb app we installed earlier in the chapter.**

 ```
 # install a release from the local chart folder: